Daniyal-Rashid-00/Email-Generator/README.md

 ## Environment Variables

-The app uses environment variables to securely store the Gemini API key:
+The app uses environment variables to securely store the OpenRouter API key:

-- `VITE_GEMINI_API_KEY` - Your Google Gemini API key
+- `VITE_OPENROUTER_API_KEY` - Your OpenRouter.ai API key (get it from https://openrouter.ai/keys)

 **Important:** Never commit your `.env` file to version control.
 It's already in `.gitignore`.

-For GitHub Pages deployment, add `VITE_GEMINI_API_KEY` as a GitHub Secret (see Deployment section).
+For GitHub Pages deployment, add `VITE_OPENROUTER_API_KEY` as a GitHub Secret (see Deployment section).

+**Note:** OpenRouter provides free access to various AI models.
+The app uses `google/gemini-2.0-flash-exp:free` by default.

 ## Technologies Used